raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 may well attempt to reconnect before 49.7 days elapses, for as long as the DNS or other configuration information continues to indicate that this is the service instance the client should use.

+### Reconnecting After a Forcible Abort {#forcereconnect}

+If a connection was forcibly aborted by the client, the client SHOULD mark that service instance as not supporting DSO.
+The client MAY reconnect but not attempt to use DSO, or may connect to a different service instance, if applicable.

+#### Reconnecting After an Unexplained Connection Drop {#dropreconnect}

+It is also possible for a server to forcibly terminate the connection; in this case the client doesn't know whether the termination was the result of a protocol error or a network outage.
+The client could determine which of the two is occurring by noticing if a connection is repeatedly dropped by the server; if so, the client can mark the server as not supporting DSO.

+#### Probing for Working DSO Support {#dsoprobe}

+Once a server has been marked by the client as not supporting DSO, the client SHOULD NOT attempt DSO operations on that server until some time has elapsed.
+A reasonable minimum would be an hour.
+Since forcibly aborted connections are the result of a software failure, it's not likely that the problem will be solved in the first hour after it's first encountered.
+However, by restricting the retry interval to an hour, the client will be able to notice when the problem has been fixed without placing an undue burden on the server.

 # Base TLVs for DNS Stateful Operations